 Keep it simple and short.
 Just ask the question.

-You’re more likely to illicit a more genuine and forthcoming answer, if you are personable and the interviewee wants to engage with you.
+You’re more likely to elicit a more genuine and forthcoming answer if you are personable and the interviewee wants to engage with you.

 Get a title